cocokaleel/LeGame/README.md

 Garbanzo and his friends, raw beans, are dumped into a heated crockpot!
 Oh No!
 If they are in the boiling water too long, they will turn to mush and get eaten by a human.

 Gameplay:
 Garbanzo can ride bubbles to the surface to escape, but must avoid falling bean carnage and the dreadful ladle-boss.
 Additionally, bubbles can pop.
+Bubbles generate on the floor of the pot and rise to the surface.

 You can score points in form of bubble-coin and every time you escape you move on to the next level , which is more difficult and more sparse in bubble-count, and has a different background design.